TechsophyOfficial/reactjs-bootstrap-template/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Prerequisites

+Before using, ensure you have the following prerequisites:

+- node.js version 20 or higherCheck by using `node --version` in the terminal or CMD.
+If it's not version 20, switch to version 20 using NVM.

 ## Overview

 Ready-to-use web app with all basic and necessary components integrated with KeyCloak authentication, SxP, and MUI styled components.